hideyuk1-jp/todoistchute/README.md

 *Read this in other languages: [English](README.md), [日本語](README.ja.md).*

-TodoistChute calculates the estimated time required to every tasks on Todoist, and shows the finish time.
+TodoistChute calculates the estimated time set for every task on Todoist and shows the finish time.

 ![](ss/en01.jpg)